 K-folds cross-validation is a widely used method in data science.
 However, the choice of how many folds to use depends on the particular dataset at hand.
 Using a smaller number of folds means that the amount of training data in each fold will be relatively small.
 Therefore, this increases the chances that the model will be underfit, as models generally work better when trained on more data.
 It's a good idea to try a few different numbers of folds and see how the mean and the variability of the k-folds testing score changes.
 Common numbers of folds can range anywhere from 4 or 5 to 10.

 In the event of a very small dataset, it may be necessary to use as much data as possible for training in the cross-validation folds.
-In these scenarios, you can use a method called leave-one-out cross-validation (LOOCV).
+In this scenario, you can use a method called leave-one-out cross-validation (LOOCV).
 In LOOCV, the testing set for each fold consists of a single sample.
 In other words, there will be as many folds as there are samples in the training data.
 For each iteration, the model is trained on all but one sample, and a prediction is made for that sample.
 The accuracy, or other performance metric, can then be constructed using these predictions.

 Other concerns that relate to creation of a test set, such as choosing an out-of-time test set for problems where observations from the past must be used to predict future events, also apply to cross-validation.